Stivooo/mimicry-js/README.md

 ```

 > [!WARNING]
-> Keep in mind that on the first call, the value will always be undefined. \
+> Keep in mind that on the first call, the value will always be an `undefined`. \
 > Also, you need to inform the builder about the type of the received argument if a generic type is not specified for the builder itself.

 ## `postBuild` modifications and classes.